AminouZakara/AminouZakara/README.md

 - 👀👀 This year, I boosted myself more by taking an online course to learn React.js and become a Front End Web Developer.

-- 🌱 I’m currently using React.js, Node.js, MongoDB, and GraphQL to design and develop websites and applications.
+- 🌱 I’m currently using React.js to design and develop websites and applications.

 - 💞️ I’m looking to effectively collaborate on a development project with developers.